A Batch-to-Online Transformation under Random-Order Model: Online Regression

 With our general reduction framework, we show an $\epsilon$-regret upper bound as follows. \begin{restatable}[]{thm}{regression} For any $\epsilon \in (0,1)$, Algorithm \ref{alg:regression} has regret $\mathrm{Regret}_\epsilon(n) = O\left(\epsilon^{-2}d \log n \log (\epsilon^{-1}dn)\right)$.
 Moreover, there exists an algorithm for online regression that enjoys the same regret bound and an inconsistency bound of $\mathrm{Inconsistency}(n) = O\left(\epsilon^{-2} d \log n \log (\epsilon^{-1}dn)\right)$. \end{restatable}

 \begin{rem} In the stochastic setting, the online regression problem has been extensively investigated \citep{foster1991prediction,littlestone1995line,cesa1996worst,ouhamma2021stochastic}.
 Using online ridge regression or forward algorithms, the regret is shown to be $O \left(d \log n\right)$.
-In the random-order model setting, \citet{garber2020online,sherman2021optimal} give $O(\sqrt{n})$-type regret when the loss is strongly convex or the matrix $\rmA$ has a small condition number.
+In the random-order model setting, \citet{garber2020online,sherman2021optimal} give $O(\sqrt{n})$-type regret when the matrix $\rmA$ has a small condition number.
 In comparison, our result attains polylogarithmic $\epsilon$-approximate regret, while maintaining no requirement on the loss function or the condition number.
-Our result can be translated to an exact regret of $O(\epsilon \mathrm{OPT} + O\left(\epsilon^{-2}d \log n \log (\epsilon^{-1}dn)\right)$, with $\mathrm{OPT}$ being the minimum possible cumulative loss attained by the hindsight best parameter. \end{rem}
+Our result can be translated to an exact regret of $O\left(\epsilon \mathrm{OPT} + O\left(\epsilon^{-2}d \log n \log (\epsilon^{-1}dn)\right)\right)$, with $\mathrm{OPT}$ being the minimum possible cumulative loss attained by the hindsight best parameter. \end{rem}